dig07/Summer-project-triple-and-quadruple-stability/README.md

   <li>Massive stars are observed to have more companions and tend
   to be in more compact orbits (observational evidence).
-There may be some link between the number of companions and the size of orbit, in the quadruple case the inner binary orbital separation (stable) is pushed to lower orbital separations (more often) than in the triple case.</li>
+There may be some link between the number of companions and the size of orbit, in the quadruple case the inner binary orbital separations (stable) is pushed to lower orbital separations (more often) than in the triple case.</li>
 </ul>